alexito4/AMPAvatarView/README.md

 ## License

-teste is available under the MIT license.
+AMPAvatarView is available under the MIT license.
 See the LICENSE file for more info.